davegallant/site/content/blog/appgate-sdp-on-arch-linux/index.md

 The docs say `Deprecated since version 3.5, will be removed in version 3.8: See alternative like the distro package.`

-I suppose this highlights one of the caveats of relying upon the system's python, rather than having an isolated, dedicated environment for all dependencies.
+I suppose this highlights one of the caveats of relying upon the system's Python, rather than having an isolated, dedicated environment for all dependencies.